DETAILED ACTION

 (a)(2) the claimed invention was described in a patent issued under section 151, or in an application for patent published or deemed published under section 122(b), in which the patent or application, as the case may be, names another inventor and was effectively filed before the effective filing date of the claimed invention.

-Consider Claim 1, 3GPP discloses a system message update method, performed by a terminal, comprising:
+Consider Claim 1, discloses a system message update method, performed by a terminal, comprising:

-receiving a system message update indication, wherein the system message update indication comprises a plurality of information fields, and the plurality of information fields are used to instruct different types of terminals to perform system message update; and (Section 2.1 line 3-6, the intention of sharing TRS/CSI-RS with UEs in RRC Idle/Inactive is to improve efficiency in the use of network resources.
+receiving a system message update indication, wherein the system message update indication comprises a plurality of information fields, and the plurality of information fields are used to instruct different types of terminals to perform system message update, (section 2.1 line 3-6, the intention of sharing TRS/CSI-RS with UEs in RRC Idle/Inactive is to improve efficiency in the use of network resources.
 Therefore, TRS/CSI-RS configuration should be shared with as many UEs as possible.
-We do not see any clear use case where a TRS/CSI-RS resource is configured but can’t be shared among multiple UEs).
+We do not see any clear use case where a TRS/CSI-RS resource is configured but can’t be shared among multiple UEs; Examiner’s note: The phrase “used to instruct” is mere intended use that is not a required step in the method.
+As such, the limitations following the phrase “used to instruct” does not have patentable weight).

-Consider Claim 2, 3GPP discloses the system message update method according to claim 1, wherein the plurality of information fields at least comprise a first information field and a second information field, the first information field is used to instruct a first type terminal to perform the system message update, and the second information field is used to instruct a second type terminal to perform the system message update; (Section 2.2, a network sends a short message notification to UE whenever there is a change in its system information.
+wherein the plurality of information fields at least comprise a first information field and a second information field, the first information field is used to instruct a first type terminal to perform the system message update, and the second information field is used to instruct a second type terminal to perform the system message update, (section 2.2, a network sends a short message notification to UE whenever there is a change in its system information.
 This short message is signaled by one bit in paging DCI.
 No matter the size of the update, all UEs are notified.
-However, an update in system information may not be relevant to all UEs).
+However, an update in system information may not be relevant to all UEs; Examiner’s note: The phrase “used to instruct” is mere intended use that is not a required step in the method.
+As such, the limitations following the phrase “used to instruct” does not have patentable weight).

-Consider Claim 3, 3GPP discloses the system message update method according to claim 2, wherein the capability of the first type terminal has a higher level than the capability of the second type terminal; wherein the second type terminal comprises a first sub-type terminal and a second sub-type terminal; and (Section 2.2 observation 2, one enhancement to avoid this overhead is to introduce a new indication which provides more information about a system information update to UEs.
+Consider Claim 9, 3GPP discloses the system message update method according to claim 8, wherein the capability of the first type terminal has a higher level than the capability of the second type terminal; wherein, the second type terminal comprises a first sub-type terminal and a second sub-type terminal; and (section 2.2 observation 2, one enhancement to avoid this overhead is to introduce a new indication which provides more information about a system information update to UEs.
 For example, this indication may indicate that this update is for RedCap UEs only, or it is for Rel-17 UEs only, or it involves only a subset of SIBs that not all UEs support (e.g. SIB12/13/14, which are for sidelink/V2X, may not be relevant to most RedCap UEs)).

 the second information field at least comprises a first information sub-field and a second information sub-field, the first information sub-field is used to instruct the first sub- type terminal to perform the system message update, and the second information sub-field is used to instruct the second sub-type terminal to perform the system message update.
 (Section 2.1 proposal 1, according to the latest RAN1 agreement, TRS/CSI-RS configuration can contain information such as BWP, SCS, slot periodicity and offset, band info of a reference signal, and where to find their occasions, etc. And in typical scenarios, we expect multiple TRS/CSI-RS may be available for UEs to use.
 Therefore, we expect the total size of those information will be more than just a few bits.
 Hence at least from the size perspective, it qualifies to occupy a new SIB.
 Secondly, we do not expect the TRS/CSI-RS configuration changes often.
 Hence even if it is available by on demand only, having it in a separate SIB may not cause much overhead (e.g. if Msg1 based ODSI is used)).